itential/itential.deployer/README.md

 | IAP | www.openssl.org | https | When installing on Redhat/CentOS 7 |
 | IAG | www.python.org | https | When installing on Redhat/CentOS 7 |
 | IAG | www.openssl.org | https | When installing on Redhat/CentOS 7 |

+If internal YUM repositories are used, refer to the [Using Internal YUM Repositories](#using-internal-yum-repositories) section.

 ### Ports and Networking